 - By post, please use the pre-paid return envelope provided.

 - If nothing has changed and the details printed on the form are correct, you can also phone 0808 284 1563 or text NO CHANGE to 07786 209 373 to confirm there are no changes.
 You will need the security numbers printed on the front page of the form to confirm by phone or text.

 For Route 2 properties, if we do not receive a response to the Canvass Form which would be hand delivered to the property, we are required to contact you either by telephone or to make a visit to your property to confirm the details.
 Visits will take place in September and could take place in the evenings and weekends, as well as during weekdays.
 All canvassers (official representatives of the Council) will carry photographic ID and will be happy to show it to you.

 To avoid a visit or a telephone call, please respond to your Canvass Form immediately.
 Your form will show you all the different ways you can respond, but the easiest way to is to respond online.
 You will need the security numbers printed on the front of the form to complete.
 Other response methods are shown on the form.

-A response is required to this form by 13 November 2023 even if there are no changes to report.
+A response is required to this form, even if there are no changes to report.

 Service and anonymous voters